What is deep work?

 • Data entry by copying and pasting

-This is work, and it keeps you busy.
-But it's not demanding, doesn't require your full attention, and you can do it even if you're distracted.
+It's work and it keeps you busy.
+But it's not demanding, doesn't require your full attention, and you can do it even when you're distracted.

 • Create a detailed proposal for a new project

-We have already discussed what deep work is and how it differs from superficial work.
-It is quite clear that deep work gets the task done faster and at a higher level.
-But there are other advantages of deep work:
+We have already addressed the question of what profound work is and how it differs from superficial work.
+It's pretty clear that deep work gets the job done faster and at a higher level.
+But there are other benefits of deep work:

 • Improves job satisfaction